Peach Glaze

 Ingredients:

-• Fresh Peaches: the treat that makes the glaze so refreshing, delicious, and healthy.
-You can use peach preserves, but the flavor might not be just the way you like it.
+• Fresh Peaches: This makes the glaze refreshing, delicious, and healthy.
+You can use peach preserves, but the flavor might not be how you like it.

-• Sugar: gives the glaze the touch of sweetness you want, while also helping to bring out the natural peach flavor.
+• Sugar: Gives the glaze the sweetness you want while also helping to bring out the natural peach flavor.

-• Butter: it gives the cake a moist, flaky, and rich flavor we all enjoy.
+• Butter: Gives the cake a moist, flaky, and rich flavor we all enjoy.

-• Flour: allows the cake to rise some, and make for the spongy consistency we love in things like homemade bread.
+• Flour: Allows the cake to rise and make the spongy consistency we love in things like homemade bread.

-• Baking Powder: A type of leavening agent used in the cooking process to raise the dough in baked goods.
+• Baking Powder: A leavening agent used in the cooking process to raise the dough in baked goods.

 • Eggs: This binds everything together and helps the cake to rise.